9 Easy and Effective Low Impact Workouts for Beginners

 9. Jumping Rope

-It may surprise you to see jump rope on this list of low impact cardio exercises.
-The reason it deserves a spot is that proper jump rope form involves landing gently on the balls of the feet, which you can control to cushion your landing.
+Seeing jump rope on this list of low-impact cardio exercises may surprise you.
+It deserves a spot because proper jump rope form involves landing gently on the balls of the feet, which you can control to cushion your landing.

 cardio exercises at home-skipping rope